c-w/ghp-import/README.rst

 GitHub Pages Import
 ===================

-As part of gunicorn_, me and `Benoît Chesneau`_ have been starting to look at how to host documentation.
+As part of gunicorn_, me and `Benoit Chesneau`_ have been starting to look at how to host documentation.
 There's the obvious method of using GitHub_'s post-update hooks to trigger doc builds and rsync to a webserver, but we ended up wanting to try out github's hosting to make the whole interface a bit more